noryb009/lick/INSTALL.md

 Copy stage2/pupl.exe, stage2/pupldr, and stage2/pupldr.mbr to res/.

+You may want to include a GUI, which should be named grub4dos-gui.gz and placed in res/.

 ## grub2
 Download the latest version of grub2 for Windows from ftp://ftp.gnu.org/gnu/grub/ or http://alpha.gnu.org/gnu/grub/